matt-glover/state_of_security_ruby_presentation/presentation.md

     - Ruby, Rails, CVEs, rubygems
     - Upgrade difficulties
     - Compared to other stuff (Java)
+    - Community
+        - rubygems-trust as a case study
 - Security as quality
     - Testing
     - Security breaches are inevitable